Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

 where the average number of defects follows Kibble-Zurek scaling $\langle n\rangle \propto \delta^\frac{d\nu}{1+z\nu}$ and $p$ is the probability for the formation of a single defect.
 The above theory can be exactly verified in the nearest neighbour transverse field Ising model, whose full counting statistics can be calculated exactly.
 While for a finite quench rate $\delta$ all moments of the distributions remain finite in the slow drive limit one recovers Eq.\,\eqref{tfim_full_count} with $(1-p)=3/\pi^{2}$ and $\langle n\rangle=\frac{N}{2\pi}\sqrt{\frac{\delta}{2J_{0}}}$.
 These findings have been also demonstrated on different quantum computing platforms\,\cite{bando2020probing,cui2020kibble}.

 The phenomenology of local systems is certainly rich, but does not present any peculiar features due to quantum fluctuations.
 Indeed, the same theoretical framework can be applied to describe the statistics of the defects generated across a classical and a quantum phase transition\,\cite{ruiz2020full}.
 As we have already argued in previous section, long-range interaction radically alter this picture as they suppress the defect contribution arising from semi-classical critical dynamics and promote the single quantum model as the leading source of non-adiabatic corrections.
 Interestingly, using the same methodology employed to derive Eq.\,\eqref{asy_exc_den}, one can obtain the full counting defect statistics.
-Indeed, the probability to generate $n$ defects in our problem is just given by the $|c_{n}|^{2}$ coefficient in Eq.\,\eqref{exc_den}\,\cite{gherardini2023universal}. \mpar{Long-range result} Some simple manipulations of Eq.\,\eqref{cn_explicit} yield
+Indeed, the probability to generate $n$ defects in our problem is just given by the $|c_{n}|^{2}$ coefficient in Eq.\,\eqref{exc_den}\,\cite{gherardini2023universal}. \mpar{Long-range result} As shown in the appendix, see Eq.\,\eqref{cn_explicit}, the probability to generate $n$ defects reads

-which is a negative binomial distribution.
-The parameter $\tanh(r)$ defines the squeezing parameter, see Eq.\,\eqref{squeezing_parameter} of the single spin-wave of the system
+which is a negative binomial distribution of $k$ successes and $n$ failures.
+The parameter $\tanh(r)$ defines the squeezing parameter, see Eq.\,\eqref{squeezing_parameter} of the single spin-wave of the system.
+In the present case, $n$ is the number of defects generated and $k=1/2$.